Do Go On - 236 - The Forrest Fenn Treasure Hunt

 I'll take 10 grand for doing nothing.

-Yeah.
 Are you kidding me?

-So if you're like, I can have 10 grand cash now
+Hang on, I can have 10 grand cash now when I get to go.

-Yeah, 10 grand cash please.
+home.
+Yeah, 10 grand cash, please.

-or play on or take the mystery box basically the same idea you're playing for the gambling
+or take the mystery or play on or take the mystery box.
+Basically the same idea.

-key ring or you can play on tomorrow night and play for 10 grand.
+commemorative key ring or you can play on tomorrow and I

-Oh look I still know odds.
+Oh, look, I still know odds.

 I think I'll gamble away the key ring.

-24 days last summer gambled on some annals in the Melbourne Cup and the horse I bet on died of a hard attack.
-Oh no
+and the horse I bet on, died of a heart attack.

-That's funny in how tragic that is.
-Yeah, I'm real I because I'd already been toying with the idea that
+I realize, because I'd already been toying with the idea that

-Horse racing was a big cruel on the horses.
-I'm like all right.
-I think that feels like a song.
-Yeah
+cruel on the horses.
+I'm like, all right, I think that feels like a sign.

-Tom Gray I love see some names like that doesn't sound like it's sort of like it's so plain that it is
+Oh, fantastic.
+I love, so some names, like, that doesn't sound like, it's sort of like, it's so

 Oh, it's so gorgeous.

-Because it's all the buildings here.
+Because it's all the buildings there.

 I'm looking at the cameras as if anyone's watching this.